Superradiance and Subradiance in Dense Atomic Gases: An Integrated Method: Method

+where $\w= \omega_0-\omega_l$ can be seen as a Fourier variable.
 A detailed derivation of the result above can be found in Appendix \ref{AppC}.
 We additionally define the following quantities

 Here, the $\Gamma$ and $\gamma$ terms describe broadening (decay rates) and will consequently show up in the Lindblad part of the master equation.
 From the mathematical form, one can see that all $\Gamma$ terms are proportional to the light intensity, and thus constitute terms akin to stimulated emission/absorption and power broadening.
-The $\gamma$ terms, on the other hand, describe spontaneous decay and in vacuum follow the Wigner-Weisskopf vacuum decay rate form \cite{ms1999} for $i\mu=j\nu$, and are $0$ for $i\mu\ne j\nu$.
-Similarly, the $\Delta$ and $\delta$ terms are Hamiltonian in nature, and describe collective induced ($\Delta$) and Lamb ($\delta$) shifts.
+The $\gamma$ terms, on the other hand, describe spontaneous decay.
+In vacuum, they follow the Wigner-Weisskopf form of free-space natural linewidth \cite{ms1999} for $i\mu=j\nu$, and are $0$ for $i\mu\ne j\nu$.
+The terms $\Delta$ and $\delta$ appear in the Hamiltonian part of the master equation, and describe collectively induced shifts and Lamb shifts, respectively.

 Note that $\G_{i\mu j\nu}$ and $\Delta_{i\mu j\nu}$ satisfy the relation \be \frac{\wp_\mu \wp_\nu}{\hbar^2} \int^{+\infty}_0 d\tau f^{(\pm)}_{i\mu j\nu}(\tau) = \frac{\Gamma_{i\mu,j\nu}(\omega,t)}{2} \pm i \Delta_{i\mu,j\nu}(\omega,t) \ee As $\G_{i\mu j\nu}$ and $\Delta_{i\mu j\nu}$ are the real and imaginary parts of this analytic function, they are connected via the Kramers-Kronig relation, such that $\Delta_{i\mu j\nu}$ can be alternatively computed as \be \Delta_{i\mu,j\nu}(\w,t) = -\frac{1}{2\pi}{\cal P}\int_{-\infty}^{+\infty}\frac{\G_{i\mu,j\nu}(\w',t)}{\w'-\w}d\w' \ee where $\cal P$ denotes a principle value integral.
 An analogous relation exists for the pair $\g_{i\mu j\nu}$ and $\delta_{i\mu j\nu}$.